aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-18-golang-wasm-2-writing-go.md

 Hello WASM from Go!
 ```

 Yay we've created and run some Go code, but we've run it on a command line, not in a browser, and after all, we're trying to make WASM, and for that we can't use `go run`, we'll need `go build`.
 But if we were to just straight up run `go build` it will output a binary file for the OS/architecture you are currently working with, which is OK if you're building an application to run on a device, but not for creating WASM binaries.
-For that we need to override some properties.
+For that we need to override the OS and architecture that we're compiling for.

 ## Building Go for WASM